 A good number of years passed with little or no growth in my skills, techniques, or knowledge of what "quilting" encompassed in the 90s.
 I firmly believe this was because of a lack of interaction with other quilters via classes, bees, or guilds.
 Around 1999, I was invited to join a bee that met near my home and that began my true love of all things quilty and the camaraderie that comes with it.
 In 2000, I discovered the Houston International Quilt Festival - held just an hour’s drive from my home - and I haven't missed one since, taking about 120 classes along the way.
 I next joined a guild and attended classes hosted by the guild as well.
 New skills were learned, new techniques were explored, and myriad of exciting teachers and classes happened.

 In 2011, an opportunity arose to purchase Quilting Adventures, a company that hosted 3, 4, and 5 day quilting retreats.
 So, my daughter and I did just that.
 This new adventure gave me to opportunity to select instructors for the retreats and explore their many varied talents.
 The business also introduced me to hundreds of eager, talented, and generous fellow quilters.
 During this time I met and studied with Louisa Smith and made a quilt from her book, “A New Twist on Strips and Curves”.

 In 2017, Louisa was booked for a retreat with Quilting Adventures and during that class a lovely friendship blossomed.
 Just as Quilting Adventures was closing, Louisa was cutting back on her teaching and also wanted to pass on her template business.
-I purchased Louisa's template business and am manufacturing, promoting, selling, and teaching the original Louisa L. Smith Strips 'n Curves Templates.
+I purchased Louisa's template business and am manufacturing, promoting, selling, and teaching the original Louisa L. Smith Strips 'n Curves template technique.